martinlaws/w02d4-promises/agenda.md

 W2D4 with KV
 =====

-## 0. Joke?

 ## 1. Expectation Setting :)

+Promises!! =/

 # Problem Definition

-Reading files from multiple files, in order
+Problem: Read the data files ** in order **, creating one final string as a result

 ## 2. Async Review (Node's concurrency model)